 Even many bespoke companies will not undertake first-fit electrics or plumbing so you will have to co-ordinate these elements yourself.
 Some of the high-end bespoke companies do offer ‘turn key’ services, where they will co-ordinate all building plumbing and electrical work but be prepared to pay a premium for this service.

-Make your kitchen feel more coherent by subtly linking finishes – pair a timber breakfast bar with wooden stools, for instance, or upholster the seats with fabric that ties in with your splashback.
-Little details, such as cabinetry handles, can make a big difference and transform a simple white scheme.
+Make your kitchen feel more coherent by subtly linking finishes.
+Pair a timber breakfast bar with wooden stools, for instance.
+Or upholster the seats with fabric that ties in with your splashback.
+Little details, such as cabinetry handles, can make a big difference and transform a simple white kitchen idea.

-Rather than buying everything from the same supplier, source furnishings and accessories from a variety of places, and mix things up to create an individual look.
-Unusual objects picked up on your travels or gorgeous vintage finds will all help to create a more homely and characterful environment.
+Rather than buying everything from the same supplier, source furnishings and accessories from a variety of places – mix things up to create an individual look.
+This is also where you can experiment with some DIY if your budget is tight: our guide to how to grout tiles has all the advice you need for tiling a splashback, for example.